 While many drug-related crimes can also be prosecuted in the state court systems, the federal judicial system often prescribes much stiffer punishment for drug offenders, including no parole (early release), and conspiracy laws that allow for the effective prosecution of large networks of individuals who might be scattered across several cities, states or nations.
 Therefore, larger, more complicated, multi-jurisdictional cases come to the United States Attorney's Office, while street-level dealers and users typically are prosecuted in state court.
 It is typical for a federal drug investigation that originates in Kansas City, Mo., to include charges against traffickers/suppliers in Texas, California, New York, Illinois, Mexico, Latin American, and/or European countries.
 Sentences of up to life imprisonment are a real possibility for defendants in these types of cases.

-The Narcotics Unit works with a wide variety of federal (DEA, FBI, ATF, DHS-ICE, IRS, INS), state (Missouri Highway Patrol) , local (Metro Meth and Jackson County Drug Task Force) as well as all the investigative agencies with all municipalities of the Kansas City, Springfield, St. Joseph, Joplin and Jefferson City metropolitan areas in the battle against narcotic trafficking.
+The Narcotics and Violent Crimes Unit works with a wide variety of federal (DEA, FBI, ATF, DHS-ICE, IRS, INS), state (Missouri Highway Patrol) , local (Metro Meth and Jackson County Drug Task Force) as well as all the investigative agencies with all municipalities of the Kansas City, Springfield, St. Joseph, Joplin and Jefferson City metropolitan areas in the battle against narcotic trafficking.
 In addition, eight rural task forces manned by a combination of federal, state and local agents present cases for review, allowing the United States Attorney to prosecute drug criminals across the entirety of the Western District of Missouri.

-In the recent past, the Narcotics Unit has paid particular attention, first to cocaine in the 1980s, and then to methamphetamine, which had been dramatically increasing in use and distribution in the Midwest.
+In the recent past, the Narcotics and Violent Crimes Unit has paid particular attention, first to cocaine in the 1980s, and then to methamphetamine, which had been dramatically increasing in use and distribution in the Midwest.
 Missouri, second only to California in methamphetamine production since the early 1990s, was seriously overwhelmed.
 In response to the meth problem, in December of 1996 the Office of National Drug Control Policy created the Midwest High Intensity Drug Trafficking Area (HIDTA), which included Missouri.
 Under the HIDTA Initiative, dozens of local, state and federal agencies received an infusion of federal funds to reduce and disrupt the importation, distribution and clandestine manufacturing of methamphetamine.
 HIDTA's mission has since evolved into a poly-drug strategy as methamphetamine has leveled off and new drugs such as Ecstacy, GHB, Ketamine, and Oxycontin have become popular.

 Seven gang members indicted for crack cocaine conspiracy;